 5) Once you have found your favorite back panel settings, feel free to rack mount the SLAM!.
 Yes, you can leave Phantom on all the time.
 Old consoles didn't have phantom switches and it was always on - no problem.
+Most guys stick to one sample rate, 24 bits, and one choice of filters.

 1) POWER MULTI-PIN: 16 PIN AMP connector that screws into the matching socket on the back of the SLAM!.
 This should be connected first.
 Rotate the whole connector until it mates with the socket, then just a turn or so on the outer ring clockwise will complete the mating.
 Force will NOT be needed.
 The cable is 6 feet long and keeping the supply 6-12" away from other gear reduces the possibility of induced hum, though this supply won't radiate much.
 The supply may get reasonably warm, and this is an intentional trade-off to keep those magnetic fields minimal.
+NOTE: The bulk of the power supply will not turn on (including the LED) unless this connector is inserted, because the

-NOTE: The bulk of the power supply will not turn on (including the LED) unless this connector is inserted, because the SLAM! remote controls the power for most of the Power Supply Unit.
+SLAM! remote controls the power for most of the Power Supply Unit.